 The data required for the non-Interstate NHS within the MPO area for the 4th year, will be provided by NMDOT.
 The MPO's report should include: whether the target was met/progress on achieving the target, extenuating circumstances (if any) relating to the target, investment strategies, applicable target achievement discussion (for next 4-year target).

 Index of the Interstate Sys.
-Mileage providing for Truck Travel Times that are Reliable: 2-yr Target for 2019 is 1.14 & 4yr Target for 2021 is 1.15
+Mileage providing for Truck Travel Times that are Reliable: Santa Fe MPO 4yr Target for 2021: 1.15